Florida Woman Kimberly Nicole Day Used Weaponized Vomit Against Police, Threatened Poop

-The police in the Florida Keys have certainly had to deal with their share of drunken tourists but this Florida woman may take the prize.
-According to an arrest report obtained bythe Miami Herald, Kimberly Nicole Day of Fort Myers left her 7-year-old daughter alone at the hotel bar, and when she was arrested, the intoxicated woman decided it wasn’t enough to just spit at officers.
+The police in the Florida Keys have certainly had to deal with their share of drunken tourists, but this Florida woman may take the prize.
+According to an arrest report obtained by the Miami Herald, Kimberly Nicole Day of Fort Myers left her 7-year-old daughter alone at the hotel bar, and when she was arrested, the intoxicated woman decided it wasn’t enough to just spit at officers.
 The police arrested her “on charges of child neglect, resisting arrest and three counts of battery on a police officer after she made an unseemly scene outside the Marriott Courtyard Hotel in Marathon.”

 It all began on June 30 when the Monroe County Sheriff’s Office was called to the hotel at 10:18 p.m. and that’s where they found Day, “severely intoxicated” yet holding her daughter tightly to her out on the sidewalk, reports the Herald, from details in the arrest report.
 The woman’s boyfriend admitted to police that they had been arguing all day.
 He was ready to leave them behind and head back home to Fort Myers.
 Day, a receptionist back in Cape Coral, started to tighten her grip on her daughter, making it hard for the young girl to breathe.
-That’s when the police stepped in and forcibly open her arms to make her release the girl.
+That’s when the police stepped in and forcibly opened her arms to make her release the girl.

 A drunken tourist used vomit as a weapon — then plotted a dirtier attack, cops say https://t.co/dwFK8ZI30z Via @KeyWestGwen pic.twitter.com/qDZZXdqlMi